 The repeater has a remote Wires-X connection to the internet.
 Anyone using C4FM can access Wires-X and connect the repeater to any Wires-X room or node worldwide.
 When not in use otherwise, the repeater defaults to the JARA Room.
 The JARA Room allows remote users to connect to our repeater via Internet and chat with folks in our area.

 Radio operators inside St. John Hospital require only a small hand-held UHF transceiver on low power (.1 to 1 watt) and standard size small flexible antennas to access the repeater system.
 Their signals, relayed by the repeater can be heard and responded to by radio operators throughout the coverage area.
 The repeater operates at 50 watts which is ample power to provide full on-street communications throughout the coverage area.
 In-vehicle and in-home signal quality will vary by distance from the repeater, antenna used, materials around the distant party, and sensitivity of their receiver.
 Signal strength should be adequate for most communications in the coverage area.
 Signal attenuation by industrial buildings will significantly degrade communications to hand-held radio operators in those facilities as distance increases from St. John Hospital.
-Operators in the Leavenworth VA Hospital and St Luke’s Cushing Hospital should have adequate signal throughout their facilities for hand-held radio use.
+Operators in the Leavenworth VA Hospital should have adequate signal throughout their facilities for hand-held radio use.
 Operators inside Munson Army Community Hospital will likely not be able to access the repeater except from upper floors on the south side of the building.